-Grand Canyon National Park is the second most-visited national park in the United States, covering well over one million acres of predominantly desert landscape in northwestern Arizona.
-The Grand Canyon is the highlight feature in the park, an extensive canyon carved out for millions of years by the Colorado River, creating a beautiful scenery.
+Grand Canyon National Park is the second most-visited American national park, covering well over one million acres of predominantly desert landscape in northwestern Arizona.
+The Grand Canyon is the park's main attraction, an extensive canyon carved out for millions of years by the Colorado River, creating beautiful scenery.

 Visitors can explore the canyon's, South Rim, or North Rim, although the South Rim is most popular and has more visitor activities.
 There are several lookout points around the canyon to sweeping views.
 Hiking, wilderness trails, or river rafting are just a few of the parks' favorite activities.

 There are a few unique viewing experiences available, like the Grand Canyon Skywalk or a helicopter flyover tour.